Your responsibility in removing snow and ice from the sidewalks

 Annual Christmas Tree Recycling Event

-Every year since taking office, Alderman Tunney coordinates a Christmas Tree Pick-up event in conjunction with the City of Chicago’s Christmas Tree recycling program to residents of the 44th Ward.
+Since 2003, the 44th Ward coordinates a Christmas Tree Pick-up event in conjunction with the City of Chicago’s Christmas Tree recycling program to residents of the ward.
 This event is an easy and environmentally-friendly alternative for 44th Ward residents to ensure their Christmas tree is recycled.
-The Alderman and his team begin picking up trees on Friday afternoon and continue through Sunday evening.
+The Alderman and his staff begin picking up trees on Friday afternoon and continue through Sunday evening.

 Please make sure your tree is in the alley next to your garbage cart and is free of all lights, garland and decorations.
 Do not wrap trees in plastic bags or any other material.
 If you have curbside pickup, place your tree in the parkway in front of your home.